PanDAWMS/panda-docs/docs/source/client/pchain.rst

      - The execution string
    * - opt_containerImage
      - Container image name (string. optional)
+   * - opt_args
+     - all other prun options except for listed above (string)

 The actual dataset names are passed to the execution string through placeholders, :hblue:`%{DSn}` in ``opt_exec``, which represents the n-th dataset name.
 Note that the container image in ``opt_containerImage`` submits the sub-workflow description to REANA, so it is generally not the container image that processes input files.
+REANA steps are internally executed as prun tasks in PanDA, so that all prun options can be specified in ``opt_args``.

 |br|